siongui/instago/download/README.rst

   $ go get -u github.com/siongui/instago/download

 The name of this package is *igdl*.

-See `example/download.go <example/download.go>`_ for how to use this package.
+The following are examples that you may be interested in:

-In the example, *download timeline* will run forever and download posts in your timeline every 15 seconds.
+- `timeline.go <example/timeline.go>`_: download posts in your timeline.
+- `storypostlive.go <example/storypostlive.go>`_: download stories and postlives

-*download story* will also run forever and download stories/postlives of your following users every 30 seconds.
+  of your following users.

-*download highlights* will run once and download story highlights of your following users.
+- `highlights.go <example/highlights.go>`_: download story highlights of all

-`func (m *IGDownloadManager) DownloadAllPosts(username string) <https://godoc.org/github.com/siongui/instago/download#IGDownloadManager.DownloadAllPosts>`__
+  following users.
-helps you download all posts of the user.
+- `allposts.go <example/allposts.go>`_: download all posts of a single user.
+- `userstory.go <example/userstory.go>`_: given username, download unexpired
+  stories of the user.
+- `userstoryhighlight.go <example/userstoryhighlight.go>`_: given username,
+  download story highlights of the user.

-See `godoc <https://godoc.org/github.com/siongui/instago/download>`__ for more downloading methods.
+See godoc_ for complete list of download methods.

 UNLICENSE